- David Kirkham

 Novelist Rose Tremain was born in 1943 in London.

 Rose Tremain's later books are a collection of short stories: The Darkness of Wallis Simpson (2005); and a novel, The Road Home (2007), shortlisted for the 2007 Costa Novel Award and winner of the 2008 Orange Prize for Fiction.
-Her most recent novels are Trespass (2010) and Merival: A Man of His Time (2012), a sequel to Restoration.
+Recent novels include Trespass (2010); Merival: A Man of His Time (2012), a sequel to Restoration; and The Gustav Sonata (2016).

 Rose Tremain was awarded a CBE in 2007.